 CBD has been shown to have some very strong anti-anxiety properties.
 It is a safe choice that is tolerated well, and it can help with a number of disorders relating to anxiety.
 These disorders include panic disorder, obsessive-compulsive disorder, social phobia, post-traumatic stress disorder, generalized anxiety disorder, and mild to moderate depression.
 Luckily, CBD has been found to potentially stimulate neurogenesis, and in addition helps with acute stress and anxiety.

-CBD as treatment for Anxiety
+Medical Research on CBD for Anxiety

 Of course, this was done on animals, and therefore more studies need to be done, but it certainly is extremely promising — and shows that the anti-anxiety effects of medical marijuana could even be better than any pharmaceutical options out there.